 On a day-to-day basis, Kathy is available to guide clients

-through whatever employment or benefit questions may arise.
+or benefit questions may arise.
 When operational errors in plan

 administration or documentation deficiencies occur, Kathy will walk clients through